 Alisa’s diverse responsibilities include facility management, coordination of special projects, education and animal care.
 Alisa holds a bachelor’s degree in Wildlife Biology from Unity College in Maine and has over five years’ experience in environmental and nature resource education and interpretation.
 Additionally, Alisa is a Certified Interpretive Guide through the National Association of Interpretation and has extensive experience in interpreting important natural, cultural, and historical resources for people of all ages.
 Alisa’s previous positions as a Conservation & Education Program Leader with the Salato Wildlife Education Center (Frankfort, KY) and as a Veterinary Assistant have equipped her with a wealth of experience for her current position.
 Her volunteer experience with raptors, along with an internship with the Oglebay Good Zoo (Wheeling, VA) is further testament to her commitment to wildlife conservation and environmental education.

 Kevin serves an important role in our outreach programming by teaching in school settings, presenting to library patrons, as well as supporting special events programming.
 He also assists with the care of our wide diversity of Animal Ambassadors.
-Kevin has a bachelor's degree in Psychology from Providence College and is currently pursuing a master’s degree in Teaching for Secondary Education.
+Kevin has a bachelor's degree in Psychology from Providence College and a master's degree in Teaching for Secondary Education from Sacred Heart University.
 With experience as an educator and zoo patrol assistant with the Beardsley Zoo, Kevin began with Animal Embassy as an intern and soon after joined us as a member of staff.
 Having worked for several years as a writing tutor, Kevin has the exceptional ability to relate to students one-on-one, in addition to his skill in working with large groups.
 His passion for educating children – and people of all ages - about wildlife, the environment, and diversity, is a true asset to Animal Embassy.

 Deszani Flemmings, Animal Care & Education Specialist